-We started with the routes to and from work of our employees in our headquarter Wiesbaden.
+In 2018 we started an initiative to calculate the emissions caused by emoloyee commuting of our employees in our headquarter Wiesbaden.
 The calculation is based on our mobility survey 2017 within we queried essential information of the mobility behaviour of our employees in Germany.
-Furthermore we used the UK environmental emission factors 2018 to calculate the described emissions by in 2018.
-As a part of this process we had chosen factors, which represent the vehicle class of our staff and a mix of public transport.
+Furthermore we used the UK environmental